Environmentalism in Rio Grande do Sul: Sustainability

-Parallel to these novelties are improvements in basic sanitation, regional tourism, waste treatment, and the protection of springs.
+Parallel to these innovations are improvements in basic sanitation, regional tourism, waste-treatment, and the protection of springs.
 The State Seminar on Agroecology, held its XII edition in 2011, and for many years has been held in parallel to the International Seminar on Agroecology, remaining an important forum for advanced debates and the birthplace of new proposals through the updates of the Agroecological Charter.